sahilugale/quantum-optics-internship/README.md

 - Python 3.x, NumPy, SciPy, Matplotlib, Picoscope API.

 ### Running the Code:
-1. Set up the experimental apparatus.
+1. Set up the experimental apparatus and acquire the relevant data.
-2. Use the provided Python scripts for data acquisition and analysis.
+2. Use the provided Python scripts for data analysis.
 3. Follow the Jupyter notebooks for step-by-step instructions.

 ## Acknowledgements